Cascadia Wild

 Tracking Leaders help connect our community to the natural world, providing opportunities for stewardship and involvement in our local forest while increasing others' awareness of the world around them and their place in it.

-We encourage Tracking Leaders to actively continue building their skills as they grow into their leadership role and throughout their leadership.
+We encourage Tracking Leaders to actively continue building their skills throughout their leadership.
 We offer Tracking Leaders select Cascadia Wild classes at no cost.

 Tracking leader Qualifications